pytchlang/pytch-vm/doc/source/user/sprite.rst

    not have to be a whole number.  *Advanced/experimental:* You can also give a fourth argument, to give the *easing* of the glide.
 This can
-   be: the string ``"linear"``, to move at a constant speed; or the string ``ease-in-out``, to start slowly, speed up, then slow back down as the glide finishes.
+   be: the string ``"linear"``, to move at a constant speed; or the string ``"ease-in-out"``, to start slowly, speed up, then slow back down as the glide finishes.

 .. function:: self.glide_to_mouse_pointer(seconds)